gem/oq-engine/doc/manual/oq-manual.rst

 is the use of a vulnerability model instead of a fragility model.

-As with the Scenario Risk calculator, it is possible to specify one or more vulnerabilitymodel files in the same job configuration file, using the parameters:
+As with the Scenario Risk calculator, it is possible to specify one or more *Vulnerability Model* files in the same job configuration file, using the parameters:

 -  ``structural_vulnerability_file``,